FNNDSC/pfstate/README.rst

 pfstate
 =======

 Most simply, ``pfstate`` is a module that keeps state in a class definition (as opposed to a class instance).
-It was primarily created in the context of custom HTTPserver classes.
-Creating an HTTPserver in python involved subclassing from the base HTTPserver module, and in the constructor providing a handler object.
+It was primarily created in the context of custom ``ThreadedHTTPServer`` classes.
+Creating a ``ThreadedHTTPServer`` in python involves instantiating the ``ThreadedHTTPServer``, and in the constructor providing a derived ``BaseHTTPRequestHandler`` object.
+The design pattern has some structural shortcomings -- most notably that the difficulty in setting internal ``BaseHTTPRequestHandler`` data from the level of the ``ThreadedHTTPServer``.
+One mechanism to overcome this is to share a common single ``pfstate`` object across the scope of both the server and the handler.

-Each call to the HTTPserver re-initializes the handler object, so any state information in that object instance is lost.
+Moreover, each call to the ``ThreadedHTTPServer`` re-initializes the handler object derived from ``BaseHTTPRequestHandler``, so any state information in that object instance is lost across calls.

-By using the ``pfstate`` module, however, in the handler object, state information can be preserved across calls to the HTTPserver by keep state in the object and not an instance of the object.
+By using the ``pfstate`` module, however, in the handler object, state information can be preserved across calls to the ``ThreadedHTTPServer`` by keeping state in the object and not an instance of the object.

 In some ways, this can be thought of a cleaner way to avoid using a global variable.